l3l3jones/group2_project_git/README.md

 ### Future Implementations

-In future implementations I would like to:
+In future implementations we would like to:

 * Be able to create user profiles so that data and movie recommendations can be saved.
 * Add change and reset password functionality to the profile section.
 * Give users the option to delete their account in the profile section.
-* Be able to give showtimes and locations of cinemas for movies shoing in theatres.
+* Be able to give showtimes and locations of cinemas for movies showing in theatres.

 ### Accessibility - THIS CAN BE REMOVED IF NEEDED